sergei-mironov/htvm/README.md

 [TVM](https://tvm.ai) framework extends Halide [(link)](https://halide.io)
 principles to the Machine earning domain.
-It offeres (a) EDSLs for defining ML models (b) an import facilities for translating models from other frameworks such as TensorFlow and (c) compiler to compile them to binary code for a variety of supported platforms, including GPUs, FPGAs and even WebAssembly.
+It offeres (a) EDSLs for defining ML models (b) import facilities for translating models from other frameworks such as TensorFlow and (c) compiler to compile them to binary code for a variety of supported platforms, including GPUs, FPGAs and even WebAssembly.
 DSLs for C++ and Python are best supported and also there are some support for Java, Go and Rust languages.

-Originally, TVM aimed at increasing speed of model's inference by providing a rich set of optimizing primitives (called *schedules*).
+Originally, TVM aimed at increasing speed of model's inference by providing a rich set of optimizing primitives (called 'schedules').
 At the same time it had little support for training models.
 Recently, proposals of adding training functionality were added.